 sudo dnf upgrade --refresh

-Visual Studio is not included in the standard Fedora repositories by default.
-However, you can quickly create and import the Visual Studio official repository on your system by doing the following.
+Visual Studio Code isn’t available in the standard Fedora repositories by default.
+However, you can easily set up and import the official Visual Studio Code repository on your system by following these steps:

 sudo rpm --import https://packages.microsoft.com/keys/microsoft.asc